 If you leave the Company, you should review your need to convert to an individual life insurance policy.
 If you have a medical condition that would preclude you from obtaining an individual policy later or from obtaining the same amount of group coverage with your new employer due to medical requirements, you may want to take advantage of the conversion option.
 The cost of your new policy will be based on individual insurance rates in force at your current age.
-The type of individual policy available, its plan provisions and rates are determined by Sun Life Financial and have no relationship to the group contract that covers FLEX Benefits.
-You can print a "Notice of Conversion" form from the FLEX 2008 Benefits Site on Services@Work.
-Go to "Other Information - FLEX 2008 Forms".
+The type of individual policy available, its plan provisions and rates are determined by Sun Life Financial and have no relationship to the group contract that covers Health & Group Benefits.
+You can print a "Notice of Conversion" form from the Nortel Health & Group Benefits Site and on Services@Work.
 To obtain additional information about conversion, contact Sun Life Financial at 1-800-786-5433.

 You may also convert your optional dependent life insurance coverage for your spouse to an individual policy through Sun Life Financial without the need for EOI.
 The amount you can convert is your spouse's current level of coverage subject to a maximum conversion amount of \$200,000.
 Once again, the application and payment of the first month's premium must occur before the expiration of the 31-day conversion period.
-If your spouse dies during the conversion period, you'll receive the benefits payable under the optional dependent life insurance coverage for your spouse.
+If your spouse dies during the conversion period, you will receive the benefits payable under the optional dependent life insurance coverage for your spouse.
 There is no conversion option for your dependent life insurance coverage for your dependent children.